fread-ink/ebook-paginator/README.md

 * Add pageCount function
 * Add option to auto-recalc on browser resize or font size changes
-* Handle top-to-bottom text flow
+* Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content
 * Add support for at least the 'truthy' values for `break-after`